Wickedly Fun Halloween Cupcakes

 Black Cat Cupcakes

-Follow these simple steps to decorate the Halloween cupcakes:
+Follow these cupcake decorating steps to create these superstitious cupcakes:

-Supernatural forces can't chain these ethereal cupcake ghosts to your Halloween table.
-They'll vanish as soon as your guests glimpse their billowing forms and taste the white chocolate cupcakes hidden beneath the fondant phantoms.
+Supernatural forces can't chain these cupcake ghosts to your Halloween table.
+They'll vanish as soon as your guests glimpse the billowing forms of this Halloween treat and taste the white chocolate cupcakes hidden beneath the ghostly Halloween cupcake toppers.
+No tricks here: There’s a bonus treat hiding underneath the fondant ghosts (donut holes!).

 Yummy Mummy Cupcakes

-Start with frosted store-bought or homemade cupcakes for these quick and haunting Halloween cupcakes.
+Need quick Halloween treats for a party?
+These mummy cupcakes come together in a snap.
+Start with frosted store-bought or homemade cupcakes for these quick and haunting Halloween-themed treats.

 To make the mummy cupcakes, follow these decorating steps: